 10 Remarkable Roman Ruins in Lebanon everyone must visit

 Roman Ruins in Lebanon

 Lebanon is the base of many civilizations that ruled the area over the centuries.
 Remains have been found for habitation as early as the prehistory.
-The Phoenician started their rule in Sidon and Tyre followed by the Persians, the Greek and then the Romans.
+The Phoenicians started their rule in Sidon and Tyre followed by the Persians, the Greeks and then the Romans.
 Lebanon was an important piece of the Roman puzzle for trade routes in the Levant.
 After the Romans, the Byzantines, Muslim rulers and Crusaders followed.
 Via the Ottomans and French rulers, the state of Lebanon was finally founded.

 The Romans however, left an important mark on the region.
 But in Lebanon, many ruins still stand or the building material has been used by later generations, leaving a little bit of Roman history, in all the ruins of Lebanon.
 Some of the most spectacular Roman Ruins can be found in Lebanon and I was very excited to see them all.
 Find my top 10 below!

 This post is not sponsored as I paid for everything in full myself.
 This post does contain affiliate links.
 If you decide to purchase something via one of my links, I’ll earn a small commission.
 This is at no extra cost to you.